 (b) an eligible statutory WSS Member who is under 60 years of age;

-opt-in notice means a notice given under regulation 69K.
+opt-in notice means a notice given under regulation 69K;

+reckonable earnings, for a West State Super Member, means the earnings of the West State Super Member taken into account in calculating the contributions due in respect of the Member under section 4B of the Act and regulation 12D.

 [Regulation 69G inserted in Gazette 30 Jun 2010 p.
-3134-5.]
+3134-5; amended in Gazette 23 Jul 2013 p.
+3308.]

 Subdivision 2 — Covered risk benefits Members